 This step is vital to understand what your potential profit margin might be.

 This example aims to highlight exactly why being able to judge card condition yourself is so important.
-There’s no shortcut here, it comes with experience.
+There’s no shortcut here, it comes with knowledge and experience.

 Another caveat to be aware of is the time it takes to get cards graded.

-Because of the massive increase in demand for grading services, at the time of writing, there is a huge backlog.
-This means, it means it might take months for you to receive your cards back.
+Because of the massive increase in demand for grading services, it can take months for you to receive your cards back.

 2. Flip Graded Pokemon Cards